rubrikinc/rubrik-powershell-sdk/README.md

-# rubrik-powershell-sdk
+# Rubrik Security Cloud SDK

+:warning: This is a **beta release** - use at your own risks! :warning:

-Thank you for using the Rubrik PowerShell SDK.
+Thank you for using the Rubrik Security Cloud PowerShell SDK.

 We rely on your feedback to improve the SDK !

+This is a fully supported SDK to work with Rubrik Security Cloud (RSC).

+If you need to work with the CDM SDK, please see: https://github.com/rubrikinc/rubrik-sdk-for-powershell

 ## :hammer: Installation